Sagrada Familia Tickets

 Sagrada Familia Museum

-The Sagrada Familia Museum is located under the Sagrada Familia and is dedicated to the life and works of Antoni Gaudi.
+The Sagrada Familia Museum is located under the church and is dedicated to the life and works of Antoni Gaudi.
 All Sagrada Familia tickets include access to the museum which displays various exhibits providing an insight into Gaudi's life and his creative process.
 The museum also shows original furniture, drawings, photographs and models that relate to the construction and vision he had of La Sagrada Familia.
 The museum helps to offer visitors a deeper understanding of Gaudi and shows the history of the property as it was built.

 Sagrada Familia Architecture and Exterior